DeweyReed/ClipboardCleaner/README.md

 ## Known issues and TODOs

 1. Service won't always work for Android O(Background restraint)
-2. Use regex to determine if clipboard should be cleaned.
-3. Xposed support(I'm not good at this one.
+1. Xposed support(I'm not good at this one.
 Waiting for someone who knows about it)

+## Update

+1.1 => Use keyword/regex to determine if clipboard should be cleaned.

 ## License
 [MIT License](https://github.com/DeweyReed/ClipboardCleaner/blob/master/LICENSE)